-- Make Apical workplace and management team as diverse as possible to include attracting and retaining qualified employees with no regard to race, gender, disability, sexual orientation, or any other non-merit factor.
-Our goal is to have the following workforce demographic: - 50% female - 40% will meet the criteria of the Plan Population outlined above - 2.
+- 1. Make Apical workplace and management team as diverse as possible to include attracting and retaining qualified employees with no regard to race, gender, disability, sexual orientation, or any other non-merit factor.
+Our goal is to have the following workforce demographic: - 50% female - 40% will be minorities, veterans, people with disabilities and people who are LBGTQ+ - 2.
 Make Apical workplace environment a safe, accepting, respectful, welcoming, comfortable and supportive place to work.